EzyGang/py-cachify/README.md

 ---

-py-cachify is a small library that provides useful cache-based utilities (caching, distributes locks) that are enhanced versions of those provided by similar packages.
+py-cachify is a small library that provides useful cache-based utilities (caching, distributed locks) that are enhanced versions of those provided by similar packages.

-py-cachify works well in both sync and async environments, has 100% test coverage, fully type annotated, is backend agnostic (you can provide your own client as long as it matches the signature), and supports Python from 3.8 and upward.
+py-cachify works well in both sync and async environments, has 100% test coverage, is fully type annotated, is backend agnostic (you can provide your own client as long as it matches the signature), and supports Python from 3.8 and upward.

 It offers distributed (cache-based) locks and decorators to lock function executions,